datacommonsorg/docsite/custom_dc/troubleshooting.md

 {: #schema-check-failed}
 ### "SQL schema check failed"

-This error indicates that there has been an update to the database schema, and you need to update your data management job to be compatible with the new schema.
-To update the schema:
+This error indicates that there has been an update to the database schema, and you need to update your database schema by re-running the data management job as follows:

 1. Rerun the data management Docker container, optionally adding the flag `-e DATA_RUN_MODE=schemaupdate` to the `docker run` command.
 This updates the database schema without re-importing data or re-building natural language embeddings.
 1. Restart the services Docker container.

 For full command details, see the following sections:
-- For local services, see [Start the Docker containers with local custom data](/custom_dc/custom_data.html#schema-update-mode).
+- For local services, see [Start the data management container in schema update mode](/custom_dc/custom_data.html#schema-update-mode).
-- For services running on Google Cloud, see [Start the data management Cloud Run job](/custom_dc/data_cloud#schema-update-mode).
+- For services running on Google Cloud, see [Run the data management Cloud Run job in schema update mode](/custom_dc/data_cloud#schema-update-mode).

 ## Local build errors